 - salt & pepper to taste

-- 1 avocado
+- Sliced avocado

-- Preheat the oven to 400 degrees F and line a baking pan with parchment paper.
+- Preheat the oven to 400 degrees F and line a baking sheet with parchment paper.

-- Once the sweet potatoes are cooked, remove them from the oven, cut in half, and scoop out the potato to make space for the stuffing.
+- Once the sweet potatoes are cooked, remove them from the oven, cut in half, and scoop out some of the potato to make space for the stuffing.
 (I scoop out about 1/2 the potato and leave the rest)